-The Governing Body is the Admissions Authority and is responsible for determining the school's admissions policy.
+The Governing Body is the Admissions Authority and is responsible for determining the school's admissions policy in accordance with the mandatory requirements of the School Admissions Code, I February 2012.

-The Published Admission Number (PAN) for the Academy is 30.
+The published Admission Number (PAN) for the Academy is 30.